Do you know the signs of a healthy relationship? How do you know you have a healthy relationship?

 All you have to do is take a look at your relationship and tick all the qualities that are currently present.

-Your relationship doesn’t need to have all the qualities but it should have at least 5 out of the 10 qualities mentioned above.
+Your relationship doesn’t need to have all the signs of a healthy relationship but it should have at least 5 out of the 10 qualities mentioned above.

 Find out the areas where you and your partner are lagging behind and work on them together.